ExWeiv/wix-react/README.md

 # ExWeiv Wix-React Integration Setup

-Let us show you how you can use this repo as a starting point to integrate React.js into your Wix powered website (Wix Editor or Wix Studio) to work with React in Wix you will use `custom elements` and you will also need Git integration enabled so you can automatically integrate it or you can setup the same folders and copy paste same files/folders manually into Wix.
+Let us show you how you can use this repo as a starting point to integrate React into your Wix powered website (Wix Editor or Wix Studio) to work with React in Wix you will use `custom elements` and you will also need Git integration enabled so you can automatically integrate it or you can setup the same folders and copy paste same files/folders manually into Wix.

 #### Create a `React` folder in your root dir.